The holiday season is all about giving, so why not give your family something you can all enjoy: a big screen television!

 But we’ve made it super simple by creating this nifty little Christmas guide to buying the perfect TV that your family and friends are sure to love.

 For most people, choosing their ideal television starts with the size of the screen.
-The options run the gamut from giant screens that provide a theater level experience to smaller screens that can fit in a kitchen nook.
+The options run the gamut from giant screens that provide a theatre level experience to smaller screens that can fit in a kitchen nook.

 Keep in mind that it is not one size fits all, as there are a couple of considerations to keep in mind: